MaxScale Exasolrouter

 ## Overview

-*ExasolRouter* is a router that in itself is capable of using an [Exasol Analytics Engine](https://www.exasol.com).
-It is primarily intended to be used together with [SmartRouter](https://mariadb.com/docs/maxscale/reference/maxscale-routers/maxscale-smartrouter), with *writes* being directed to a regular MariaDB cluster and *reads* to either MariaDB or Exasol, depending on which one can provide the response faster.
+*ExasolRouter* is a router that in itself is capable of using the [Exasol Analytics Engine](https://www.exasol.com).
+It is primarily intended to be used together with [SmartRouter](/docs/maxscale/reference/maxscale-routers/maxscale-smartrouter.md), with *writes* being directed to a regular MariaDB cluster and *reads* to either MariaDB or Exasol, depending on which one can provide the response faster.

 Unlike the other routers of MaxScale, the targets *ExasolRouter* routes to are not specified using `servers`, `targets`, or `cluster` settings in the configuration file.
 Instead, Exasol is specified using the [connection\_string](#connection_string) setting.